Go to Twin Peaks Table of Contents for a note on the analysis.

 In the original series, when Hawk finds the diary torn up at Harold's, it is mixed with torn yellow pages as well.
 But it looks like many pages of Harold's archives have been torn up, and his orchids along with them.

-Another story, the day that Donna and Maddy tried to steal the diary from Harold, was Lucy going out of town to visit relatives who had just had a baby.
-This meant that Andy was left to deal with messages, which he put on post-it notes and stuck everywhere.
+The day that Donna and Maddy tried to steal the diary from Harold, Lucy went out of town to visit relatives who had just had a baby.
+This meant that Andy was left to deal with messages, which he put on yellow post-it notes and stuck everywhere.

 Fertility is a theme in that episode as Harold shows Donna his orchids (testicles in Latin) and describes to her their composition, including the lower lip of the labellum (which sounds sexy but just means "small basin, tub" from "to bathe") and which he describes as a landing pad for pollinators.

-In the same episode, having visited two women to learn more about Leland's claim of having met the gray-haired man as a child, and having had to go through three pots of chamomile tea with them, he makes a bee line for the bathroom at the station.
+In the same episode, having visited two women to learn more about Leland's claim of having met a gray-haired man as a child (supposedly BOB), and having had to go through three pots of chamomile tea with them only to learn they remember nothing about a gray-haired man, Hawk makes a bee line for the bathroom at the station.

 The writing in the diary, as Hawk and Frank discuss, is curious as Laura, of course, never knew Dale Cooper, and as far as we know she didn't know Annie.
-That she had the dream represents either a time warp or premonition--and from where come mysterious premonitions?
-Annie Blackburn had appeared in Laura's bed and told her to write these things, and was communicating from when she was in the lodge with Cooper, wearing the dress she was wearing that night and her face bloodied.
+That she had the dream represents either a time warp or premonition.
+Annie Blackburn had appeared in Laura's bed and told her to write these things, and was communicating from when she was in the lodge with Cooper, after Laura's death.
+Annie was wearing her bloodied dress.

 These are, indeed, missing pages, as they've not been seen before by Hawk.
 But they can't be (or may not be) the pages that Laura had found missing.

 Why have three pages found and not all four?